qmk/qmk_firmware/docs/cli_commands.md

 ## `qmk test-c`

 This command runs the C unit test suite.
-If you make changes to C code you should ensure this runs successfully.
+If you make changes to C code, you should ensure this runs successfully.

 **Usage**: